oorrwullie/go-igate/README.md

 go run main.go
 ```

+### Beacon configuration tips

+- A home fill-in digipeater should advertise itself with the WIDE1-1 overlay.
+Use the alternate table digipeater symbol paired with the overlay character `S` (e.g. `=latNSlonW#...`) to match [APRS Protocol Reference v1.0.1, Chapter 2](http://www.aprs.org/doc/APRS101.PDF).
+- APRS expects fixed stations to be visible within a 10–30 minute “net cycle.”
+Configure the primary RF beacon (your wide path) around 30 minutes and add a secondary direct beacon near 10 minutes to refresh local maps without flooding the network.
+- In `config.yml` the `additional-rf-beacons` list lets you schedule those direct packets.
+Leave the `path` empty to transmit truly direct; adding text like `DIRECT` creates a literal hop and is not recommended.
+- Disable APRS-IS (`disable-tcp: true`) if you only want RF packets on aprs.fi.
+Re-enable it with a conservative `is-interval` when Internet visibility is important.
+- After editing the configuration, run `make` to rebuild the binary and restart the `aprs` service so the new schedule takes effect.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.